sdv-dev/SDV/docs/user_guides/timeseries/par.rst

-In the previous examples we saw how the ``Symbol`` values were generated as random strings that do not look like that ones typically seen for Tickers, which usually are strigs made of between 2 and 4 uppercase letters.
+In the previous examples we saw how the ``Symbol`` values were generated as random strings that do not look like that ones typically seen for Tickers, which usually are strnigs made of between 2 and 4 uppercase letters.

 In order to fix this and force the model to generate values that are